Sephone/billAddress/README.md

 billAddress
 ===========

-this will copy one address to another, like for billing and physical address
+This will copy one address to another, like for billing and physical address.

-it will stop once one of the second address fields is focused one optional you can have a copy button when that button is clicked, the fields are copied
+It will stop once one of the second address fields is focused on.
+Optional you can have a copy button when that button is clicked, the fields are copied.

     $("#ClientExpressForm").billAddress({
       fields: {